THautamaki/GHSCM_results/Readme.md

 - Results_files
   - The root contains the total times of the MATLAB methods.
   - The simulations with both problem dimensions $p = \{100, 200\}$ have
-    own directories, where results are stored per method per directory.
+    their directories, where results are stored per method per directory.
   - Both real-world datasets have their directories containing all results files.

 ## Performing the simulation analyses

-> [!NOTE]
-> All provided scripts assume the working directory has the
+> [!NOTE] All provided scripts assume the working directory has the
 > same directory structure as this repository.
 The scripts use relative
 > paths to read and save files.